 Conclusions cannot be drawn from the limited evidence available.

 As hyperacusis is very rare, it is likely that a drug that reduces hyperacusis symptoms will have been developed for something else.
-There is currently activity in tinnitus drug development that may directly or indirectly improve medicinal treatment options for hyperacusis in the future.
+There is currently activity in drug development for hearing loss and tinnitus that may directly or indirectly improve medicinal treatment options for hyperacusis in the future.
 Tinnitus occurs in 84% of hyperacusis patients and hyperacusis occurs in 30-60% of tinnitus patients which suggests that the two disorders are related in some way.
 Medication for tinnitus could relieve the tinnitus symptoms present in the majority of hyperacusis patients.
-More importantly, medication for tinnitus might alleviate hyperacusis symptoms if the mechanism of action is shared by both disorders.
-SF0034 is a drug being researched by SciFluor.
-It has been shown to reduce tinnitus in animals with fewer side effects expected than its Retigabine variant.
-Several companies such as Auris Medical and Decibel Therapeutics are investigating alternative approaches for providing medicinal treatment for hearing loss and tinnitus.
+It may also alleviate hyperacusis symptoms if the mechanism of action is shared by both disorders.

 Pienkowski M, Tyler R et. al. A Review of Hyperacusis and Future Directions: Part II.
 Measurement, Mechanisms, and Treatment.
 American Journal of Audiology 2014:23:420-436.